 We end at noon on the last day.

-We are about 2 hours from the Phoenix Airport, so if you are traveling from out of state, please plan accordingly.
+We are about 2 hours from the Dallas Airports, so if you are traveling from out of state, please plan accordingly.

 Will meals and sleeping accommodations be provided?

 Yes.
 Meals and snacks will be provided starting on the second day of the retreat.
 (Please plan to eat dinner before arriving on Wednesday).

 Our last meal will be breakfast on the final morning of the retreat.

 Is taking video or pictures allowed during the retreat?

 No. We want to help maintain confidentiality during the retreat.
 There will be time after the event for individuals to take pictures with those who consent to have their picture taken.
 No part of the retreat will be recorded.
 In addiction, The Finding Peace Retreat is protected by copyright and other intellectual property laws, therefore recording the event in any fashion without written permission is prohibted.

 In addition, the training materials you receive are also protected by copyright and other laws.
 Please do not share the materials with others whether in person or online.

 We are staying at a non-denominational camp located in a beautiful nature setting with modern facilities in a beautiful mountain setting.
 You’ll experience great food, comfy accommodations, tons of nature to explore.